fmelipin/OSEP-Preparation-Notes/VBA Macros/README.md

 - Enable macros when prompted
 - The encrypted payload is decoded and executed in memory

+### 6. Compatibility Note
+If Microsoft Word is running in 32-bit, the payload and handler must be adjusted for x86 compatibility by replacing windows/x64/meterpreter/reverse_https with windows/meterpreter/reverse_https in both the shellcode generation with msfvenom and the listener configuration in Metasploit.

 ## Disclaimer
 This project is intended for educational and authorized penetration testing purposes only.
 Unauthorized use is strictly prohibited.